 Allen was raised in a Christian home, but it was later in life that he experienced God in a new way that transformed his life.
 He was an active member of Memorial United Methodist Church, where he attended the New Directions Sunday School class and served many leadership roles.
 He found great fulfillment in teaching adult Sunday School classes, too.

 One of Allen's greatest joys in life was the birth of his first grandchild, Wesley Grant Arnold.
 Allen is also survived by his beloved wife of 43 years, Linda, his daughter Amanda "Mandy" Greenway of North Augusta, SC, his daughter Abby Arnold (Scott) of Charlotte, NC and his brother Robert "Bobby" Bellamy (Stella) of Warrenton, GA.
 Allen was predeceased by his parents and his son, Allen "Clint" Clinton Bellamy, III.

 Allen's presence, his generosity of spirit and kind and loyal nature will be missed by his family and friends.
 People are rich in many different ways, but Allen was truly rich in his friendships.

 Funeral services are planned for Tuesday January 21, 2020 at 2:00 pm at Memorial United Methodist Church, 4012 Central Avenue, Charlotte, North Carolina.
 Visitation will be immediately preceding the service, from 12:30-2:00 pm.
 A private burial will be held at a later date.

 In lieu of flowers, the family asks that you make a donation to the charity of your choosing in Allen's memory.
 He leaves a legacy of helping those in need.

-To send flowers to Allen Clinton Bellamy Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Allen Clinton Bellamy Jr., please visit our floral store.